ranfysvalle02/blog-drafts/llm-agg.md

 2. **LLM Resource:** CrewAI supports various LLM connections, including local models (Ollama), APIs like Azure, and all LangChain LLM components for customizable AI solutions.
 [Click here to learn more about CrewAI LLM Support](https://docs.crewai.com/how-to/LLM-Connections/)

+3. **Firecrawl:** Our Investment Researcher Agent will need the ability to access web content.
+Though there are other popular tools for ‘searching the web’, I decided to go with Firecrawl for this example because Firecrawl takes care of the hard stuff involved when scraping the web like proxies, caching, rate limits, js-blocked content and more.
+You can get your firecrawl API token by [signing up here](https://www.firecrawl.dev/signin/signup).

 ### The Code